Cal O'Reilly: Playing career

-O'Reilly was drafted 150th overall in the fifth round of the 2005 NHL Entry Draft by the Nashville Predators.
-He played with the Windsor Spitfires of the Ontario Hockey League (OHL) from 2003–04 to the 2005–06 season.
+O'Reilly was drafted 150th overall in the fifth round of the 2005 NHL entry draft by the Nashville Predators.
+He played with the Windsor Spitfires of the Ontario Hockey League (OHL) from 2003–04 to 2005–06.
 He made his NHL debut in 2008–09.
 O'Reilly scored his first NHL goal against Los Angeles Kings goalie Jonathan Quick on March 28, 2009.

 On July 7, 2011, O'Reilly signed a one-year contract with the Nashville Predators.
 At the start of the following 2011–12 season on October 28, 2011, O'Reilly was traded from the Predators to the Phoenix Coyotes for a 4th-round draft pick in 2012.

 On February 1, 2012, O'Reilly was picked up on waivers by the Pittsburgh Penguins.
 He made his debut with the team 3 days later against Boston Bruins.
 He recorded his first point with the Penguins on February 5 against the New Jersey Devils.

-On July 16, 2012, O'Reilly signed a two-year contract with Kontinental Hockey League team, Metallurg Magnitogorsk.
+On July 16, 2012, O'Reilly signed a two-year contract with the Kontinental Hockey League (KHL) team, Metallurg Magnitogorsk.

 After a successful debut season with Metallurg, due to injury O'Reilly failed to replicate his form and was released from his second year after only 14 games.
-On November 19, 2013, O'Reilly signed a standard player contract (SPC) for the remainder of the 2013-14 season with the Utica Comets of the AHL.
+On November 19, 2013, O'Reilly signed a standard player contract (SPC) for the remainder of the 2013–14 season with the Utica Comets of the AHL.
 He was instrumental in turning the Comets season around, scoring 45 points in 52 games in falling short of the playoffs.

 On July 2, 2014, O'Reilly signed a contract with the Comets parent NHL club, the Vancouver Canucks on a one-year deal.
 O'Reilly was returned on assignment to Captain the Utica Comets for the 2014–15 season.

 On July 1, 2015, O'Reilly signed a two-year one-way contract with the Buffalo Sabres, worth $700,000 per year, uniting him with his newly acquired brother Ryan.